sebschger/geospatial-landscape-clustering-by-fft/README.md

 The organisations in charge of the Copernicus programme by law or by delegation do not incur any liability for any use of the Copernicus WorldDEM-30.

+## How does it work

+I’ll put images here for illustration purposes.

+1. Retrieve DEM height maps
+2. Split the height maps into quadratic tiles of the same area
+3. Recenter the average height for each tile to 0 (to prevent different clusters for similar landscapes in different heights)
+4. FFT (Fast Forier Transform) of the height maps
+5. Averaging a given number of rings inside the FFT, creating an average amplitude for various distances
+6. Repeating the previous steps for all DEM maps
+7. Clustering the ring averages across all DEM maps
+8. Filter (mode) for a given radius to mitigate very granular clusters
+9. Assigning colors to the labels and interpolating colored maps out of the data
+10. Writing the data as GeoTIFFs
+11. Display ortographic plots inside the notebook

 ## How does it perform

 Excellent!
 While exploring the results as an overlay in Google Earth Pro one can really experience the intrinsic relation inside the clusters.
 However there are half a dozen parameters to fine tune the result to any taste.